-Hebraic Heritage Christian College represents the culmination of a vision by many Christian scholars and leaders for providing higher education to those in the community of faith who are searching for the Hebraic foundations of their faith.
+Hebraic Christian College represents the culmination of a vision by many Christian scholars and leaders for providing higher education to those in the community of faith who are searching for the Hebraic foundations of their faith.

 In 1987, Dr. John D. Garr launched an international publishing and educational effort that brought together scholars from a wide range of ethnic and denominational backgrounds to analyze Christianity’s historical and theological emergence from the matrix of early Judaism.
 This laterally connected scholarly community continued to be confronted with a groundswell of grassroots demand for an academic institution that would provide comprehensive training in the church’s biblical roots.